creador/TiLive/README.md

 the following command:

 ```
-  tishadow clear
+  tilive clear
 ```

 __Some notes and limitations__

- * Only files in the Resources directory will be sent to the device using TiShadow.
-That said, localisation files **are** supported. (see options above).
+ * Only files in the Resources directory will be sent to the device using TiLive.
+That said, localization files **are** supported. (see options above).
  * Native modules _can_ be supported if built into the TiShadow app first.
 (I.e., add them to the tiapp.xml of the TiShadow app.)
  * Custom fonts will be loaded if placed in the `Resources/fonts` directory for iOS only.
- * If there any errors about a Titanium SDK command not being found, add them to the Includes.js files and clean and build the TiShadow app.
+ * If there any errors about a Titanium SDK command not being found, add them to the Includes.js files and clean and build the TiLive app.
 (I will gradually be adding commands.)
  * Any Ti.API logs will be redirected to the server logs and webpage.